HARDECOMM/Frameworks_Assignment/README.md

 # Frameworks Assignment

 ## Overview
 This project analyzes COVID-19 vaccination data using Python.
-It demonstrates data processing and visualization using popular frameworks.
+It demonstrates data processing and visualization using streamlit frameworks.

 ## Features
 - Data loading and cleaning